New Substances Notification Regulations (Chemicals and Polymers)

 (d) its anticipated releases into municipal wastewater systems;

 (e) a description of the methods recommended for its destruction or disposal;

-(a) its historical and other likely uses;
+(f) its historical and other likely uses; and

 Note: The asterisks (*) appearing at the end of certain provisions indicate that laboratory practices to be followed in developing data for the test referred to in that provision must comply with those practices set out in the “Principles of Good Laboratory Practice”.
 See subsection 15(2) of the New Substances Notification Regulations (Chemicals and Polymers).